Raspberry: Major cultivars

 Both the red and the black raspberry species have albino-like pale-yellow natural or horticultural variants, resulting from presence of recessive genes that impede production of anthocyanin pigments.
-Fruits from such plants are called golden raspberries or yellow raspberries; despite their similar appearance, they retain the distinctive flavor of their respective species (red or black).
-Most pale-fruited raspberries commercially sold in the eastern United States are derivatives of red raspberries.
-Yellow-fruited variants of the black raspberry are sometimes grown in home gardens.

 Red raspberries have also been crossed with various species in other subgenera of the genus Rubus, resulting in a number of hybrids, the first of which was the loganberry.
 Later notable hybrids include the olallieberry, boysenberry, marionberry, and tayberry; all are multi-generational hybrids.
-Hybridization between the familiar cultivated red raspberries and a few Asiatic species of Rubus has also been achieved.

 Selected cultivars

 Numerous raspberry cultivars have been selected.
+Two basic types are available for commercial and domestic use: